S&P Global, IHS win U.S. antitrust approval for $44 billion deal with conditions - Up News Info

 The businesses will be bought by News Corp under a $1.15 billion deal reached in August.

+In a court filing, the Justice Department said that S&P Global and IHS are a small number of companies that provide PRA services and “compete vigorously in each of the relevant markets, resulting in lower prices and increased quality and innovation for PRA customers.”

+One of them, OPIS, collects and sells information related to U.S. retail gasoline prices.
+GasBuddy has been one of OPIS’ main sources of data since 2009.
+Since 2016, OPIS has had exclusive rights to GasBuddy’s data for 20 years.

-The department also required OPIS to scrap a 20-year non-compete agreement that it had with GasBuddy, which uses crowdsourced information to help people find deals on retail gasoline.
-The agreement has stopped GasBuddy from creating a service to compete with OPIS, the department said.
+Because of the agreement, GasBuddy, which uses crowdsourced information to help people find deals on retail gasoline, has been stopped from creating a service to compete with OPIS, the department said.

 “The divestitures will preserve competition for PRA (price reporting agency) services, which are vital to the proper functioning of commodity markets and promote transparency in the financial markets,” Richard Powers, acting head of the Justice Department’s Antitrust Division, said in a statement.